 We have initial data back from our partnership with Quantcast.
-These two graphs are illustrative of age and gender trends we are seeing across the GSN network.
+These two graphs are illustrative of age and gender trends we are seeing across the Brick, Inc. network.

 A word of caution, however.
 ‘Classic’ media planning involves translating objectives (reach people who are buying in my category) to common denominators (women 25-54 with children).

 Brick, Inc. allows you to target directly to your real objective (people who are shopping in your category) which often is a larger group than you would reach with the large common denominators.

 Question: Would you station an executive at the checkout register to stop someone from buying your product because they don’t fit your demographic target?

 Do your Grocery Store Website users buy my product category?back to top

 Our network users are a pure cross-section of America’s grocery customers, and as such they are all attractive prospects.

 We offer excellent targeting within the network as we are able to identify consumers by their behavior or purchases or pantry who are in your category, and we will work with you to best define that ‘select.’